HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

     /opt/openliberty/wlp/usr/svrcfg/scripts/xmlaccess/xmlaccess.sh -d /opt/openliberty/wlp/usr/servers/defaultServer -out /tmp/ExportVirtualPortals.xml -in     /opt/openliberty/wlp/usr/svrcfg/xml-samples/ExportVirtualPortals.xml -user wpsadmin -password wpsadmin -url http://localhost:9080/wps/config
     ```

+Note that you need not be actually logged into Kubernetes nor the pod containing web-engine in order to run the "xmlaccess" command.
+If you have copied "xmlaccess" to a local machine, you can adjust the fully qualified name for the "xmlaccess" command as well as the "-url" parameter in the example command given.
+The "url" parameter in the case of a local "xmlaccess" command would contain the actual hostname (and likely NOT "9080") for for DX Compose instance.

+One could also use the "DXClient" command to do "xmlaccess".
+Either of these 3 methods work and the changes made ultimately are made in the database connected to DX Compose and not the local file system.

 5. Export XMLAccess with `ExportRelease.xml` on the source Portal **base** virtual Portal.
 As an example, the result file could be called `baseVPExportRelease.xml`.

     From inside the WebEngine portal deployed on your source system (for example, use `kubectl exec -it webengine-pod-0 bash -n dxns`), you can use the following sample command: